Fox College Football: Expansion of national regular season coverage, Big Ten contract (2011–2019)

 On July 12, 2016, the San Francisco 49ers announced that they had taken over the Foster Farms Bowl (now known as the Redbox Bowl), and had reached a four-year deal to move the game to Fox and Fox Deportes beginning in 2016.
 It was also reported by Sports Business Journal that Fox was pursuing a share of the Big Ten's primary football rights.
 Fox began streaming select college football games in 360-degree video for the 2016 season.
 The following year, FS1 also acquired rights to the Holiday Bowl, ending a long-standing relationship between the game and ESPN.

 On July 24, 2017, the Big Ten Conference announced that Fox and ESPN had acquired rights to its games under a six-year deal beginning in the 2017 season.
 The contract also includes an extension of Fox's contract to operate Big Ten Network through 2032.
 The deal gives Fox the first choice of games on most weeks, including marquee games such as the Michigan/Ohio State game—which had been a fixture of ABC's college football schedule for over a half-decade.
 The game will remain in its traditional noon slot on the last day of the Big Ten's regular season.

-Fox promoted its addition of Big Ten football with promotional campaigns focusing on each team; a Children of the Corn-themed commercial focusing on the Nebraska Cornhuskers was pulled after complaints by the school.
+Fox promoted its addition of Big Ten football with promotional campaigns focusing on each team; a Children of the Corn themed commercial focusing on the Nebraska Cornhuskers was pulled after complaints by the school.

-Big Noon Saturday, Mountain West contract, Big Ten renewal (2019–present)
+Big Noon Saturday, Mountain West contract (2019–2022)

 Prior to the 2019 season, Fox lost its rights to future Big 12 championship games to ESPN as part of an expansion of its rights to the conference.
 Fox declined to bid on the 2019, 2021, and 2023 games.

 In the 2019 season, Fox introduced a new flagship Noon ET window known as Big Noon Saturday.
 The games are accompanied by a pre-game show, Big Noon Kickoff.
 A Fox executive stated that the network's highest-rated games were often those with a Noon kickoff, and that the network also wanted to avoid competition from other highly viewed windows such as the SEC on CBS and ABC's Saturday Night Football.
 The new emphasis on early games proved successful: in the first weeks of the 2019 season, Fox had the highest-rated game in the timeslot on multiple occasions.
 This pattern continued into subsequent seasons, with Big Noon Saturday overtaking the SEC on CBS as having the highest average viewership in the 2021 season, and the Michigan/Ohio State game (which saw Michigan end an eight-game losing streak in the rivalry) being the highest-rated regular-season game of the 2021 season, and most-watched regular-season game since the Alabama–LSU game in 2019.